• Skip to primary navigation

 While it’s fabulous with fresh peaches, you can also use frozen and enjoy peach tomato salsa all year long.

 I developed this recipe after trying something similar at a favorite restaurant.
-You’ll love serving it on it’s own, but it also compliments heavier appetizers like ham and cheese sliders.
+You’ll love serving it on it’s own, but it also compliments heavier appetizers like ham and cheese sliders and a baked goat cheese, date and bacon dip.

 After several tries, I got just the right combination of veggies, fruit and seasoning.
 The sriracha adds a little kick without making it too spicy, and of course the peaches add natural sweetness.